helenzhou6/FAC-Notes/weekSix.md

     module.exports = new Pool(options);
     ```
 #### Setting up the intial build of the database
-* `database/db_build.js` -- The file opens the connection to the database using `.query`, and uses the SQL commands within `db_build.sql` to build the initial structure of the database.
+* `database/db_build.js` -- So you run this file when connecting the dots - (within `test.js` before each test is run and initially on set up).
+It opens the connection/door to the database using `db_connection.query`, and uses the SQL commands within `db_build.sql` to build the initial structure of the database.
+It's opens the built door (the `Pool` in `db_connection.js`) with the instructions for setting up the initial default schema etc (specified in `db_build.sql`).
 It is run once and after the `config.env` file has been set up.
     ```js
     const fs = require('fs');